The scale and frequency of cyber-attacks in the UK is increasing year on year.

 For example, it may well be the case that your public liability policy won’t cover non-physical damage to a third party caused by data theft.

 There can be little doubt that the frequency and severity of cyber-attacks in the UK remains a major concern.
-According to the UK Government’s Cyber Security Breaches Survey 20202, almost half of businesses (46%) and a quarter of charities (26%) report having cyber security breaches or attacks in the last 12 months.
-Like previous years, this is higher among medium businesses (68%), large businesses (75%) and high-income charities (57%)
+According to the UK Government’s Cyber Security Breaches Survey 2020, four in ten businesses (39%) and a quarter of charities (26%) report having cyber security breaches or attacks in the last 12 months.
+Like previous years, this is higher among medium businesses (65%), large businesses (64%) and high-income charities (51%).

 Then of course, there are the ramifications that exposure to these risks can cause, such as business interruption, income loss, damage management and repair, and the possibility of reputational damage if IT equipment or systems fail or are interrupted.

-Unfortunately, there can be a degree of uncertainly for risk managers as to what exactly their current insurance policies provide in terms of coverage.
+Unfortunately, there can be a degree of uncertainty for risk managers as to what exactly their current insurance policies provide in terms of coverage.
 Specifically, whether you would be covered in the event of a cyber-attack on your organisation.
-And this remains a UK-wide issue.
-According to the Cyber Breaches survey, the charity findings show a rising of incidence, from 19% in 2018 (when charities were first surveyed) and 22% in 2019, to 26% in 20204.

 Historically, from an insurance perspective, we have tended to look at coverage initially from the point of view of tangible assets, such as physical buildings, plants and machinery, with available extensions in the form of business interruption cover for loss of revenue.